Batch Solar Water

 Thanks very much to Ron for providing

 Note: Ron has made a number

-the basic construction, but, be sure to
+of improvements to the design.
+So be sure to

 see the new features and updates